 Suicide is cited as the 10th leading cause of death and is one of three leading causes on the rise, according to the Centers for Disease Control and Prevention (CDC).

 AI tools are diligently being deployed to address the rising suicide risk.

 Machine Learning for Identifying Suicidal Thoughts

-In a recent research, researchers from Vanderbilt University applied machine learning (ML) to overcome the limitations of traditional methods that predict suicide attempts by looking into the electronic health records of adult patients.
+In recent research, researchers from Vanderbilt University applied machine learning (ML) to overcome the limitations of traditional methods that predict suicide attempts by looking into the electronic health records of adult patients.
 The outcomes showed that ML accurately anticipated future suicide attempts, with 84 to 92 percent accuracy within one week of a suicide event.

 In 2017, researchers from Carnegie Mellon University’s (CMU) Marcel Just and the University of Pittsburgh’s David Brent developed a promising approach that helped identify suicidal intentions of individuals.
 Funded partly by the National Institute of Mental Health, the study analyzed the variations of how brains discriminated and reacted to death and life related-concepts like ‘death’, ‘cruelty’, ‘trouble’, ‘carefree’, ‘good’ and ‘praise’.

 Published in Nature Human Behavior, their study relied on a machine-learning algorithm (Gaussian Naive Bayes).
-The central point of the study was to identify suicidal thoughts by looking into their thoughts on the death-related topics.
+The central point of the study was to identify suicidal thoughts by looking into their thoughts on death-related topics.